Mousse10/PyBer_Analysis/README.md

 ![](Resources/Plot%20Code.PNG)

-We were able to create the line graph below:
+We were able to create the line graph below which clearly shows that throughout the year 2019 Urban cities had a consistantly higher total fares.
+Followed by Suburban cities and Rural cities respectively.

 ![](Resources/Total%20Fare%20by%20City.PNG)

 ## Summary

+Overall, PyBer ridersharing services differ significantly in rural, suruban, and urban cities given the number of rides, drivers, and fares.
+The provided data supports that there is higher usage of PyBer ridesharing services in urban cities.